We may earn money or products from the companies mentioned in this post.

 Close to airport

 The Blue Lagoon is about a 20-minute drive or shuttle bus ride from the main airport in Iceland.
-So you can easily visit the Blue Lagoon during a long layover at Keflavik Airport or as a first stop when you arrive in Iceland.
+So you can easily visit the Blue Lagoon during a long layover at Keflavik Airport or as a first stop when you arrive in Iceland as part of an Iceland self-drive.
 It’s a great way to combat jet lag and feel rejuvenated after a long plane ride.

 Relaxing, unique experience